 COMMUNITY FORUMS

-In order to foster a sense of professional camaraderie and community within the program, students are required to attend regularly scheduled meetings with faculty during the didactic portion of the program.
+In order to foster a sense of professional camaraderie and community within the program, students are required to attend regularly scheduled meetings with faculty during the program.
 Students will be notified in advance when forums will be scheduled.